 June — Throughout the second half of the year, video game software developer Square Enix’s Final Fantasy XIV online role-playing game (RPG) sustained intermittent DDoS attacks via botnets.
 The attacks spanned the summer and another set of attacks occurred during the fall.

 October — The Dyn DDoS attack, which measured in at 1.2 Tbps and was considered the largest DDoS attack at the time, brought down much of the internet across the U.S. and Europe.
 Using the Mirai botnet, the attack targeted Dyn, a company that controls much of the domain name system (DNS) infrastructure of the internet.

 September — French web host OVH experienced a DDoS attack measuring in at nearly 1 Tbps.
 The attackers used a botnet of hacked IoT devices (CCTV cameras and personal video recorders) to launch their attack.

 March — GitHub sustained a DDoS attack that was thought to be politically motivated because it focused on two GitHub projects that aimed to provide Chinese citizens with a way to circumvent Chinese state web censorship.

 The website for Occupy Central in Hong Kong, which was campaigning for a more democratic voting system, experienced a 500 Gbps DDoS attack that was executed via five botnets.
 Also targeted were the online news site Apple Daily and PopVote, a mock election site, both of which supported OC’s message.

 Have questions or want to share your thoughts about DDoS attacks?
 Feel free to do so below.

-This article was originally written by Patrick Nohe in 2018, it was updated by Casey Crane for 2019.
+This article was originally written by Patrick Nohe in 2018, it was updated by Casey Crane for 2019 and, most recently, 2020.